Posted On Dec 26, 2019

 Watch your waistline

 Attaining a healthy weight is the first step towards controlling hypertension.
 Shed your extra pounds, cut down excess fat around your waistline!
-A gradual decrease in weight can lower the blood pressure to a great extent.
+A gradual decrease in weight can lower blood pressure to a great extent.
 So, cut down on calories, increase your physical activity and consume a proper diet to attain a healthy weight.

 Work out regularly